functorz-tech/momen_doc/account-community/commission.md

+---
+description: >-
+  Discover Momen's commission program and learn how to earn up to 30% rewards by promoting the no-code platform to new users and businesses.
+---

 # Promoting Momen

 Momen offers a commission program, designed to empower users and expand Momen's reach.
 Through this program, users can earn generous rewards by promoting Momen to others, with an easy-to-follow process that attracts individuals and businesses interested in no-code development.